statpascal/emul99/readme.txt

 the file "ti99.pas" and can only be changed by editing the source file.

-Multiple Instances

-Disk images (using the original DSR or the P-code DSR) are memory mapped and can be shared between multiple instances of the simulator.
-Changes are immediately visible to other instances but there is no mechanism to synchronize them; so data corruption is possible if they are written to at the same time.

-The simulator does not provide a utility to transfer files between standard TI disk images and the host system.
-Programs like xdm99 from Ralph Benzinger's xdt99 tools can be utilized for this task.

 P-code simulation

 The P-code card uses only sector based disk operations (subroutine >10 of